-By 1997, I was living in London and my parents in France.
-In the winter of 1998, my dad called and suggested we meet in Turin.
-A sommelier at his favourite 3 starred restaurant in the Alsace had recommend he visit the Langhe valley, and in particular, meet Elio Altare, a winemaker from La Morra.
+Therefore, back in the winter of 1998, when my dad called and suggested we meet in Turin (I was living in London at the time), I happily accepted his invitation.
+The sommelier at his favorite restaurant in the Alsace had recommend he visit the Langhe, and in particular meet Elio Altare a winemaker from La Morra.

-My best memory of that trip was sitting in the dining room of Trattoria Della Posta, when it was still in the center of Monforte d'Alba and you had to walk through the kitchen to get to the dining room.
+My best memory of that trip was sitting in the dining room of Trattoria Della Posta, when it was still in the center of Monforte dAlba and you had to walk through the kitchen to get to the dining room.
 My dad and I were invited by Mr. Altare to join him and a few of his wine making buddies for lunch.
-Of course my dad thought my 5 months of living in Florence 8 years earlier qualified me as a translator.
-Luckily, Mr. Altare brought along his daughter whose English was thankfully better than my Italian, and between the two of us, we were able to make sure everyone was understood.
-I remember watching the vintners swirl their over-sized wine glasses of deep garnet colored Barolo and speak about the issues that had affected the year's harvest.
+Of course my dad thought my 5 months of Italian from when I lived in Florence 8 years earlier qualified me as a translator.
+Luckily, Mr. Altare brought along his daughter Sylvia whose English was thankfully better than my Italian.
+I remember watching the vintners swirl their wine glasses of deep garnet colored Barolo and speak about the issues that had affected the years harvest.
 It was a very special experience to witness the pride and enthusiasm these men shared in their technique and traditions.

-That trip in 1998 was one of four that I shared with my dad before he died in 2000.
-The summer after his death, as a family we travelled to his favourite places in Europe, including the Langhe, to scatter a portion of his ashes.
-Since that summer, each year I returned to the Langhe I was overwhelmed by a sense of "being home".
-In 2005 I bought TorreBarolo, a 17th century tower in the center of Barolo.
-No matter how many times I stay there, no matter what the season, I am always overwhelmed by the natural beauty on the Langhe.
+That trip to the Langhe in 1998 was one of four that I shared with my dad before he died in 2000.
+I made many trips back to the Langhe after my dads death, and each time I was overwhelmed by a sense of being home.
+In 2005 I bought TorreBarolo, an 18th century tower in the center of Barolo.
+No matter how many times I stay here, no matter what the season, I am always overwhelmed by the incredible natural beauty of the Langhe.
 This combined with my love of the regional cooking and wine has turned me into a qualified Langhe nut.